yushasama/koishiteru/public/comp/writeups_md/binary_search.md

 If we can phrase a task as "find the smallest `x` such that there exists a solution with cost ≤ `x`," and the predicate is monotone, the boundary is the minimal feasible `x`.

-You're minimizing over a 0-1 function without ever computing full costs—just checking feasibility.
+You're minimizing over a 0-1 function without ever computing full costs, just checking feasibility.

----

-You're right — your **Modeling Space** section and **Modeling Space Table** (section 7) are structurally overlapping.
-They're both aiming to help the reader recognize and map problem phrasing to a binary search form.

-Here's a clean way to **merge them**:

 ---